 A selected list of non-fiction books about African American history and the African American experience.

-Three exhibits (200 works) by African American artists (125) was shown between 2004 and 2005.
+Three exhibits (200 works) by African American artists (125) were shown between 2004 and 2005.
 All of the artists lived in LA, were trained in LA, or educated in LA between 1945 to 2003.
 As each artist struggled to gain recognition by established institutions, they generated interest in their art that never before existed.

 Exposes many of the myths plaguing African American families.